 How to Pay Taxes

 Taxes can be paid online, by cheque, at Scotiabank, the Credit Union, by mail or by cash at the Town office.
 We also provide the option for monthly pre-authorised payment.
-Click here for a pre-authorised form
+Click here for a pre-authorized form

 Application for a permit to construct or demolish